thm-projects/arsnova-mobile/README.md

 	cd /path/to/arsnova-war
 	mvn jetty:run

-If you not intend to (re)build the client after every change, you can use `sencha app watch`.
+If you not intend to (re)build the client manually after every change, you can use `sencha app watch`.
 With this command Sencha CMD will containually update bootstrap.js and apps.js files after you change a component in your application.
 To do so you have to open a second terminal and execute the following command:

 	cd /path/to/arsnova-mobile/src/main/webapp
 	sencha app watch